 - In the 1890s, settlers from Canterbury in the South Island moved to the Rangitāiki swampland.

-Unlike southern New Zealand provinces, the Bay of Plenty did not prosper.
+Unlike southern New Zealand provinces, Bay of Plenty did not prosper.
 Farmers could not run large sheep flocks because the climate was too mild and moist, the soil too poor, or the land too forested.
 Gold was only found outside the district.
-And hopes of tourist through-traffic to the ‘Hot Lakes’ at Rotorua faded once this scenic area was accessible by road from the Waikato, from 1883.
-They were dashed with the completion of the rail link following the same route in 1894.
+And hopes of tourist through-traffic to the ‘Hot Lakes’ at Rotorua faded once this scenic area became accessible by road from Waikato in 1883.
+They were dashed with the completion of a rail link along the same route in 1894.

-Lack of road or rail made it hard to move around the region.
+The lack of roads and railways made it hard to move around the region.
 People usually travelled by boat.
 For Katikati in the early days of settlement, communication with Tauranga was mainly by water.
 The boats ran irregularly, and sometimes became stuck in the mangroves.
 There was no way through Rangitāiki swamp except by canoe.
 Before 1900 the main road in the vicinity of Whakatāne was the beach, while a ferry took travellers to Ōpōtiki across the entrance to Ōhiwa Harbour.

 The struggle to survive

 The settler groups did not flourish.
 There were reports from Tauranga of residents leaving by boatloads, many for the Thames goldfields.
 Most settlers on 50-acre (20-hectare) lots in the Ōpouriao valley sold their land to the Whakatane Cattle Company in the early 1870s.
 Opening in 1875, the Ōhinemuri goldfield, east of Paeroa, attracted other recent arrivals.